 Don’t give up.
 Rest in God’s approval before you see numbers if ever, reflect that truth.

-Father, we love You.
+Father God, we love You.
 Encourage your weary servants.
 Pour out a blessing for service in both abundant and lean fields.
 We ask for a change of heart, that obedience will be our passion, and Your glory, our reward.
 Fill us with wisdom, that we will not hunger to draw in the praises of man, but to be vessels that pour out glory at the feet of Jesus.
 With that joy in mind, may we serve You faithfully, whether ministering to multitudes, or washing the feet of one.
 When You call us, may our spirit respond, “Here am I, Lord.
-Send me (Is 6:8).
-In Jesus’ Name
+Send me” (Isaiah 68:1).

 Copyright 2020: The One: Author Julie Souza Bradley Lilly: All Rights Reserved